Gigaspaces/xap-docs/site/content/xap/12.2/admin/network-multi-nic-advanced.markdown

 # Troubleshooting your Configuration

-{{% refer %}}For details on viewing the exact configuration in which the system is currently running, refer to the [Container Maintenance](./gigaspaces-browser-managing-space-container.html#Runtime Configuration Report) section.{{% /refer %}}
+{{% refer %}}For information on viewing the exact configuration in which the system is currently running, refer to  [Container Maintenance](./gigaspaces-browser-managing-space-container.html#Runtime Configuration Report).{{% /refer %}}

 ## Logging with RMI_OPTIONS